enkidevs/curriculum/lua/roblox-studio/cframes-ii/cframes-math-i.md

 ## Practice

-Finish the code below such that an orientation CFrame and position CFrame is updated.
+Finish the code below such that an orientation CFrame and position CFrame are updated.

 ```lua
 Variable.CFrame = CFrame.new() * CFrame.???